angelh-16/nhanes_inferential_2021_23/README.md

 # HHA507 - Assignment 4: NHANES 2021-2023 Inferential Analytics Assignment

-This assignment uses data from National Health and Nutrition Examination Survey (NHANES) to perform basic inferential statistics using Python in Google Colab.
+This assignment uses data from National Health and Nutrition Examination Survey (NHANES) to perform basic inferential statistics using Python and R in Google Colab.
 The purpose is to explore relationships and differences in health metrics and demographic variables.

 - NHANES Data: [NHANES 2021-2023](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2021-2023)